 “What about these?”
 She asked, pointing to the metal caps on the boxes corners.

-“Well, it kinda makes sense”, Deacon said straightening up.
-“The original toy has been traced back to a sixteenth century German clock maker, who got the idea from a thirteenth century churchman who was said to have protected the city of Buckinghamshire by casting a devil into a boot.
-The clock maker took this legend and created the ‘Devil-in-a-Box’, for the son of a local prince.
-When he turned the crank a simple tune played, and at the end a comically painted devil popped out and surprised everyone.
-It was instantly popular, all the nobles wanted their own ‘Devil-in-the-Box’.
-Sometime during the Renaissance the devil was replaced with a jester and the toy became known as a ‘Jack-in-the-Box’.
-Jack, was an old nickname for the devil, so it still meant the same thing, but it seemed to have more appeal to people by that way.”
-Deacon explained.
+“Well, it kinda makes sense,” Deacon said, straightening up.
+“The original toy has been traced back to a sixteenth-century German clockmaker, who got the idea from a thirteenth-century churchman who was said to have protected the city of Buckinghamshire by casting a devil into a boot.
+The clockmaker took this legend and created the ‘Devil-in-a-Box’, for the son of a local prince.
+When he turned the crank a simple tune played, and at the end, a comically painted devil popped out and surprised everyone.
+It was instantly popular; all the nobles wanted their own ‘Devil-in-the-Box’.
+Sometime during the Renaissance, the devil was replaced with a jester and the toy became known as a ‘Jack-in-the-Box’.
+Jack was an old nickname for the devil, so it still meant the same thing, but it seemed to have more appeal to people in that way,” Deacon explained.

 “Creepy,” Melanie sneered as she picked it up off her knees to hand it back to him.
 In her attempt to touch as little of it as possible she misjudged its heaviness and her hands slipped, nearly dropping it.
 Her reflexes were quick though and she caught it by the crank causing the old brass handle to move forward.
 When it did the first few beats of, Pop Goes the Weasel, rang out in clear tinny notes.
 “I thought it didn’t work?”